TilTNeXus/snowbound-ds/README.md

 * Move contents of fontspecial to \<DSGM folder\>/Fonts/CompiledBins
 * Open sbbds.dsgm
 * Press the compile button
-* Pray to the All-mother
+* Pray to the All-Mother
 * The icon will be the default one and the game title will have an extra blank line unless you rom hack it